Andrew Buxton

-Andrew Robert Fowell Buxton CMG (born 1939) was CEO of Barclays Bank from 1992–93 and chairman from 1993-99.
+Andrew Robert Fowell Buxton CMG (born 1939) was a British banker who was the first group chief executive of Barclays from 1992–93, and group chairman from 1993-99.

 Early life

 Andrew Robert Fowell Buxton was born in 1939.
 His father was Captain Joseph Gurney Fowell Buxton (1913-1943).
 He is a descendant of Sir Fowell Buxton, 1st Baronet.

 He was educated at Winchester College.
 He graduated from the University of Oxford.
 He did his national service with the Grenadier Guards.

 Career

 In 1993, he succeeded Sir John Quinton as chairman of Barclays Bank.
-He served as Chairman until 1999.
+He was chairman until 1999.